ThatKidCooks/Soul-Bound/README.md

 - **⚔️ Golem:** Constant is permanent Resistance I and it's Special is knocking back all players and getting Resistance II and Strength II for seconds.

-- **⚔️ Wise:** Constant is permanent Luck I and it's Special is making all untrusted players glow around you as well as giving you Regeneration II and Absorption II for 10 sec.z
+- **⚔️ Wise:** Constant is permanent Luck I, and it's Special is making all untrusted players glow around you as well as giving you Regeneration II and Absorption II for 10 sec.

+- **⚔️ Fire:** Constant is Fire Resistance, and it's Special is a Fire Tornado and all trusted players get fire resistance.

+- **⚔️ Wither:** Constant is a 10% chance to apply Wither I on hit and it's Special is shooting 5 Wither Skulls.